qualiaMachine/deep-learning-intro/episodes/2-keras.Rmd

 [pairplot]: ../fig/pairplot.png "Pair Plot"
 {alt='Pair plot showing the separability of the three species of penguin for combinations of dataset attributes'}

+[sex_pairplot]: ../fig/02_sex_pairplot.png "Pair plot grouped by sex" {alt='Pair plot showing the separability of the two sexes of penguin for combinations of dataset attributes'}

 [training_curve]: ../fig/training_curve.png "Training Curve"
 {alt='Training loss curve of the neural network training which depicts exponential decrease in loss before a plateau from ~10 epochs'}